 Blablacar is a car-pooling website that allows you to find drivers who have empty seats and are heading in the same direction as you.
-If you’re heading from Paris to Zurich, do a quick search and you might find a number of drivers going the same way.
+If you’re heading from Berlin to Zurich, do a quick search and you might find a number of drivers going the same way.
 While many international cities are searchable, it seems to be used almost exclusively in Europe.
 You will need to pay for rides but prices are reasonable and will definitely be cheaper than a last-minute train or bus.
 Also a good way to make a few new friends!

 Nomadlist is the 4th startup from @levelsio.
 It is a resource for digital nomads looking to find a suitable city to sit tight for a while and get some work done.
 As I’ve learned, this is something that can prove rather time-consuming and sometimes ends up being bit of a coin-flip decision.
 Nomadlist removes the guesswork and collates information about numerous suitable cities.
 All the important details are covered – wifi availability, internet speed, co-working space availability, food and accommodation costs, safety, English proficiency and much more.
 Many cities fall under the $1500/mth mark.
 It’s a game changer!